 Botany Applied To Cultural Heritage

-LABORATORY OF SYSTEMATIC BOTANY AND MYCOLOGY
+LABORATORY OF SOIL AND APPLIED MYCOLOGY

 For the propose of the Cultural Heritage conservation, in-situ and ex-situ researches are carried out, aiming to identify the main biodeteriogenous agents (lichens, algae, fungi, bacteria, cyanobacteria).